hemisemidemipresent/btd6-modding-tutorial/README.md

 ### The mod manager crashes with a white screen

-Create a folder called "Mods" in the btd6 directory
+Create a folder called "Mods" in the btd6 directory.
+If that doesn't work then simply don't use the mod manager and drag and drop the files yourself.

 ### Mods that used to work before no longer work after a btd6 update